mayanksingh2298/mayanksingh2298.github.io/_posts/2015-10-02-bad_servers.markdown

 with almost no impact on performance, the other one is a glorious blunder caused by utter ignorance.
 I will start with the little one.

-Grid's networking part uses actors to host TCP servers, the actors look something like this:
+Grid's networking part uses Akka actors to host TCP servers, the actors look something like this:

 {% highlight scala %}